docker/docs/content/language/golang/build-images.md

 ## Build the image

-Now that you've created our `Dockerfile`, build an image from it.
+Now that you've created your `Dockerfile`, build an image from it.
 The `docker build` command creates Docker images from the `Dockerfile` and a context.
 A build context is the set of files located in the specified path or URL.
 The Docker build process can access any of the files located in the context.